 Linguaspectrum Interesting English takes a different approach from many other language learning channels.
 It concentrates learning around interesting things that you may encounter.
 For example, there are lessons about the vocabulary you will need at an airport, creepy-crawlies (insects) and types of musical instruments.

 The narration is straightforward and accompanied by subtitles and occasionally some fascinating scenes.
 The lessons all link to follow-up interactive elements on Linguaspectrum’s website which are also free.

 Learning English from YouTube is made a lot easier with EF podEnglish.
 These are slick, bite-sized 5-minute English lessons that are aimed at English language learners at every level, from absolute beginners to advanced students.
 They’re well-structured with a three-part lesson plan: watch, learn and try and there’s a great range of topics too.
 These include families, pets, directions, weather, films and technology.
 Some of the lessons use humor to get the points across.
 These are welcome touches that make learning easier and ensure that new words are memorized.

-Learn American English – free daily videos that are designed to help you learn English quickly and include real American slang, idioms and phrasal verbs.
+This channel has free daily videos that are designed to help you learn English quickly and include real American slang, idioms and phrasal verbs.
 (Yes, British English is not the only type of English that’s spoken around the world!
 This is a good introduction into common American words that differ from their English counterparts.)

-Holmwood’s Online Learning – a good selection of videos covering the basics and much more.
+Holmwood’s Online Learning has a good selection of videos covering the basics and much more.
 Clear and crisp presentation make the lessons a joy to watch.
 This particular video series is a pain-free way of getting a good foundation in English grammar.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn English with real-world videos.